Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 Get technique-focused workouts

-Join Pocket Swimmer for short, skill-first sessions that make your stroke feel smoother.
+Join Pocket Swimmer for short, beginner-friendly sessions focused on freestyle technique and stroke efficiency.
 Weekly workouts and early app access included.

 This workout is for informational purposes only and is not medical advice.